Rural Engagement Program

 • purchase of indigenous seedlings for revegetation works

-• erosion control works.
+• erosion control works

-Primary Producer Rate Rebate 2023-25
+Primary Producer Rate Rebate 2025-27

-Are you an Agricultural business seeking to generate an income from your land?
+Are you an agricultural business seeking to generate an income from your land?

 The Primary Producer Rate Rebate (PPRR) supports investment in sustainable agriculture and land management activities by providing approved applicants with a rate rebate for a 2 year financial period.
 Every 2 years, properties need to re-apply for the PPRR and will be re-assessed for eligibility.
 The rebate is calculated as a 30 per cent discount on the general rate for approved properties, which is calculated against the Capital Improved Value of the property.
 Council will inform current PPRR recipients of the new grant round.

-The PPRR 2023-25 is open for eligible applicants.
+The PPRR 2025-27 is now open for eligible applicants.

 Apply now